percona/psmdb-docs/docs/authentication.md

 Authentication is the process of verifying a client’s identity.
 Normally, a client needs to authenticate themselves against the MongoDB server user database before doing any work or reading any data from a `mongod` or `mongos` instance.

-By default, Percona Server for MongoDB provides a  authentication mechanism where clients authenticate themselves by providing their user credentials.
+By default, Percona Server for MongoDB provides a SCRAM authentication mechanism where clients authenticate themselves by providing their user credentials.
 In addition, you can integrate Percona Server for MongoDB with a separate service, such as OpenLDAP or Active Directory.
 This enables users to access the database with the same credentials they use for their emails or workstations.

 You can use any of these authentication mechanisms supported in Percona Server for MongoDB: